MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/call-recording.md

 # Capture session history through call recordings

 ###
-With call recording, technicians can capture a comprehensive documentation of their Remote Assist mobile video calls with remote collaborators.
+With call recording, technicians can comprehensively document their processes and service calls of their Remote Assist mobile video calls with remote collaborators.
+For businesses, it's important to keep a record of different incidents that happen on a daily basis.
+Oftentimes, these records are kept through paper trails or text-based collateral.
+Taking advantage of the information captured through video in a Dynamics 365 Remote Assist session will allow operations managers, technicians, and business decision makers to refer back to sessions later.
 Call recordings can be used as reference for follow-up work, validation that the maintenance and repair process was completed correctly, and training material for your workers.

 This feature is only available in calls between **two participants** with **Remote Assist mobile and Microsoft Teams desktop**.
 Only, the Remote Assist mobile user can start and stop a call recording.
-These call recordings will be uploaded using Microsoft Stream, which can be accessed through your Remote Assist mobile call text chat, your Microsoft Teams chat, or your Microsoft Stream webpage.
+These call recordings will be uploaded using **Microsoft Stream**, which can be accessed through your Remote Assist mobile call text chat, your Microsoft Teams chat, or your Microsoft Stream webpage.

 ## How it works
 1. The technician selects the record button to **start** the call recording.